takenet/blip-toolkit/docs/src/pages/components/Button.md

 </table>
 ```

-<h3>Ready-made colors: Base Button</h3>
+<h3>Custom colored: Base Button</h3>

-Buttons have ready-made color variations for all colors in BLiP's palette.
+Buttons have custom-colored variations for all colors in BLiP's palette.
 They can be applied using the variation **bp-btn--{color}**.

 On the base class, the variation **bp-btn--{color}** sets the button's background color to the palette color and its text color to either black or white.